Should you buy an integrated solution, best-in-breed, or build in house?

 How to avoid a dashboard hell

 What’s the answer?
-How to build a dashboard that rules them all?
+How can you build a dashboard that rules them all?

 You can still use each solution’s specific dashboard and reporting to answer complex questions that they are built for.
 For example, we use Google Analytics as the source of truth for our website data.